-To work out what your options are, and to get the information you need to make a well-informed choice, it is best to speak to a mortgage broker.
+To work out what your options are, and to get the information you need to make a well-informed choice, it is best to speak to a Home Lending Specialist.
 Your broker will explore your options with you and give you a clear picture of the paths you can choose moving forwards.

 If you decide to take out a home loan with Lender's mortgage insurance attached, there are two key ways this will affect your mortgage:

 Stamp duty and GST are payable on Lender's mortgage insurance.
 These are usually included in the total price quoted for the premium to be paid at the beginning of your mortgage.

 If your Loan to Value ratio for the property you are refinancing, or the new property you are purchasing is high risk - this usually means it is over 80%.

 If you are buying another property, you may be able to use the equity that you have in the home you already own as security for the new mortgage.
 Check with your Home Lending Specialist about what options are available to you - if your current property has increased in value this will increase your equity on top of the increase from the regular mortgage payments you've been making.

 Lender's Mortgage Insurance protects the lender from loss in the event that a mortgage doesn't get repaid in full to them.
 It doesn't protect the individual with the mortgage from potentially losing their home if they can't meet the repayments.

 Mortgage Protection Insurance is a form of insurance that protects you, and your new home if you are unable to meet your mortgage repayments for any reason.
 It means in a situation where you are out of work, injured, or some other unexpected calamity occurs, you won't lose your home.